RizzoHou/amazing-amazons/memorybank/productContext.md

 ### Between Bot Versions
 - Bots are versioned (bot001, bot002, etc.)
 - Previous versions archived for testing/comparison
-- Model weights stored separately in `models/` directory
+- Core game logic available in `core/` module (though bot001 is self-contained)
-- Core game logic shared via `core/` module
+- Each bot can have different evaluation strategies and MCTS parameters